Wednesday, January 12th, 2022

 Homeowners facing foundation wall failure are often faced with the possibility of a complete foundation removal and replacement, which is both extremely costly and incredibly disruptive.

 With total foundation replacement, the soil is first excavated from around your foundation walls.
 Then, the house is jacked up and the slab floor and foundation walls are removed.
-Finally, the new foundation is poured and allowed to cure, the home is lowered and the soil is replaced.
+Finally, the new foundation is poured and allowed to cure before the home is lowered and the soil is replaced.

-It’s called the EverBrace™ Wall Restoration System, and it’s been in use for several years in homes across North America with great success.
-The EverBrace system allows you to keep your existing foundation walls by permanently “bracing” them against the pressure exerted by the surrounding soil.
+The EverBrace™ system allows you to keep your existing foundation walls by permanently “bracing” them against the pressure exerted by the surrounding soil.
 This essentially gives you the safety and security of a new foundation without having to replace your existing foundation.
 Plus, each installation is customized for your home, meaning existing windows and doors won’t be covered up.
 And the system is zinc-coated, so there is no need to worry about rust or corrosion.

-The bottom line is, foundation problems don’t get better with time, especially when they’re on the verge of causing catastrophic failure.
+The bottom line is, foundation wall damage and other foundation problems don’t get better with time, especially when they’re on the verge of causing catastrophic failure.
 If you suspect your foundation walls may be failing, you need to act as soon as possible.
-But you can at least be thankful that there is a modern, high-tech solution available that can fix the issue quickly, permanently and for a lot less money than you would pay with traditional alternatives.
+But you can at least be thankful that there is a modern, high-tech solution available that can fix the issue quickly, permanently, and for a lot less money than you would pay with traditional alternatives.